 - 1. The timekeeper have to keep track of the number and the duration of the rounds as well as of the break time. - 2.
 He will be seated at ringside. - 3.
 Ten seconds before the beginning of each round, he will clear the ring, giving order "Seconds out" - 4.
 He will ring the gong at the beginning and at the end of each round. - 5.
 He will announce the number of the round, before it starts. - 6.
 He will stop the bout temporarily, when asked to do so by the referee. - 7.
+He will keep track of extra time with a watch or a stopwatch - 8.
 If, at the end of a round, a boxer is on the floor, and the referee is counting him out, the gong must ring at the end of two minutes, even if central referee must finish his count.